nicktan01/smelli-belli/journals/jaiden.md

 Elliot helped guide and walkthrough the creation of a new Django project.
 We focused on the inventory service since we all agreed it is one of the biggest services, and all the other ones rely on it.
 We ran into some issues with starting it up, but managed to get it sorted with the help of Curtis.

 Today I learned that some files can be marked as unexecutable (when in MAC or LINUX) while windows files are generally all labeled executable.
 This is the problem that Curtis helped us solve for our `create-multiple-databases.sh` causing our docker containers to not work properly.
 We had to run the command `chmod a+x create-multiple-databases.sh` in order to make it executable.

+## June 1, 2022

+Today I worked on:

+- creation of `GET` and `POST` request views for the Products
+- creation of `DELETE`, `GET`, `POST` request views for Scents

+I worked with Elliot and Nicholas to (mostly) complete the inventory microservice, by taking turns writing code or just assisting.

+I also tried out remote share with Jordan and Cindy, It was cool to see how we could interact within the same vs code at the same time and make changes directly, although I dont like how the writing seems to save based on the person who shares the link to remote share versus directly showing the individual that made the changes.

+- started on the creation of models for Employee, pushed it up to issue-03 branch